kevin-vandelden/Stock-Chart-Plotter-and-Neural-Network-Test/README.md

 the "daystoplot" variable is important to chose the number of days you are looking to plot values for

-the "Data Assignment" section splits the structure of the imported data into matricies of the input including the following values
+## "Data Assignment" section splits the structure of the imported data into matricies of the input including the following values

     1. Date
     2. Market Open Price